-How to choose a kitchen
+How to choose a kitchen?

 Before planning your kitchen, take time to consider how you use the space day- to- day.
 Do you cook alone or with others?
 How often do you prepare meals?
 Is the kitchen also a place for dining or socializing?
 Clearly defining your habits will help you design a kitchen that truly supports your routine.

-Design an Efficient and Practical Layout
+Design an efficient and practical layout

 Your kitchen should be arranged to facilitate easy movement and logical workflows.
 While the traditional “kitchen triangle” (sink, stove, fridge) is still a useful concept, many modern kitchens benefit from multiple functional zones tailored to specific tasks.